RTG 2338 Targets in Toxicology

 APPLICATION

-If you want to apply for this scholarship, send an application (CV, project title, motivation letter and certificates) to S.Resenberger@lmu.de by 1st September 2023.
-For project-specific questions please contact Dr. Herbert Schiller (herbert.schiller@helmholtz-muenchen.de).
+If you want to apply for this scholarship, send an application (CV, project title, motivation letter and certificates) to S.Resenberger@lmu.de by 10th of May 2024.

 Women and people from other underrepresented groups are strongly encouraged to apply and we will seek to provide any support you require to complete the project.